bikrambora/docker-ecs-lab/README.md

 ## Push you Docker Image into ECR

-We will now push your modified docker image to the cloud
+We will now push your new docker image to the cloud

 - Click on Images on the left